syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 *A GIF from a video taken by the investigations team of outside the medical facility.*

 As shown in the videos and images taken by the investigations team, the hospital suffered severe damage externally with the hospital’s structure almost fully collapsed.
-Although part of the hospital’s main building was left still standing, the left block of Kiwan Hospital, which includes the medical warehouse and examination rooms, was completely destroyed with the roof collapsed and rooms exposed.
+Although part of the hospital’s main building was left still standing, the left block of Kiwan Hospital, which includes the medical warehouse and examination rooms, was completely destroyed with the roof collapsed and rooms crushed.

 ![](/assets/investigations/KiwanHospital/image40.png)
 *An image of the collaposed and destroyed left block of Kiwan hospital taken by the investigations team.*